simoncoles/private-journal/doc/overview.md

   - **Relationships:** Belongs to an `entry`

 - **Encryption:**
+  - Both entry `content` and attachment `data` use hybrid encryption:
+    - A unique AES-256-CBC key is generated for each entry/attachment
+    - Content is encrypted with this AES key (supports content of any size)
-  - The `content` of each entry is encrypted using public-key cryptography (RSA).
+    - The AES key is then encrypted with RSA public-key cryptography
-  - Attachment `data` is also encrypted using the same public-key cryptography (RSA).
+    - All components are stored together in a structured format
+  - This approach combines the security of asymmetric (RSA) encryption with the efficiency and scalability of symmetric (AES) encryption
-  - Encryption uses the public key, decryption uses the private key.
+  - All decryption requires the RSA private key to first decrypt the AES key

 - **User Interface:**
   - Standard Rails views (`index`, `show`, `new`, `edit`) are used for managing entries.